Toruń: Transport

 The transport network in the city has undergone major development in recent years.
 The partial completion of ring road (East and South), the completion of the second bridge (2013) and various road, and cycling lane improvements, including construction of Trasa Średnicowa, have decidedly improved the traffic in the city.
 However, noise barriers that have been erected along the new or refurbished roads have been criticised as not conducive to a beautiful urban landscape.
-The extensive roadworks have also drawn attention to the declining population numbers, casting doubt that the city might over-delivered for the future number of road users, as the demographic trends forecast from Statistics Poland predicts a reduction of population by almost 1/4 by year 2050.
+The extensive roadworks have also drawn attention to the declining population numbers, casting doubt that the city might over-deliver for the future number of road users, as the demographic trends forecast from Statistics Poland predicts a reduction of population by almost 1/4 by year 2050.

+The city's public transport system consists of an extensive tram network with seven lines.
+The Tram network operates exclusively on the northern bank of the Vistula river.

-The city's public transport system comprises five tram lines and about 40 bus routes, covering the city and some of the neighboring communities.
+In addition to the tram network, the city runs 40 day time bus routes and six night time bus routes, covering the city and some of the neighboring communities including the southern side of the city.

 Toruń is situated at a major road junction, one of the most important in Poland.
 The A1 highway reaches Toruń, and a southern beltway surrounds the city.
 Besides these, the European route E75 and a number of domestic roads (numbered 10, 15, and 80) run through the city.

-With three main railway stations (Toruń Główny, Toruń Miasto and Toruń Wschodni), the city is a major rail junction, with two important lines crossing there (Warszawa–Bydgoszcz and Wrocław–Olsztyn).
+With three main railway stations (Toruń Główny, Toruń Miasto and Toruń Wschodni), the city is a major rail junction, with two important lines crossing there (Warsaw–Bydgoszcz and Wrocław–Olsztyn).
 Two other lines stem from Toruń, toward Malbork and Sierpc.